humhub/documentation/docs/admin/troubleshooting.md

 ---
 id: troubleshooting
-title: Troubleshooting and Help
+title: Troubleshooting & Help
-sidebar_label: Troubleshooting
+sidebar_label: Troubleshooting & Help
 ---

 This guide provides some assistance for common administrative problems.
 Please read this guide before creating a new